a-x-/table-builder/README.md

 table-builder
 ============

-Create HTML tables from a specific Javascript object structure.
+Create HTML tables from a JSON in a both Node.js (0.10+) and browsers enviroment.

-## Getting Started
-It works on the Node.js v0.10+, and under browsers via [browserify](//github.com/substack/node-browserify).

-Result table cells' order provided by headers order.
-Headers filter (remove) not listed fields.

 #### Simple Example